-Not every startup needs a $500/month data room.
+Not every small business needs a $500/month data room.
 Here's what you actually need, how to evaluate it, and which tools make sense at each stage.

 In this guide